VRCFury/VRCFury/README.md

 * Delete the VRCFury directory from your project (if upgrading).
 * Click [here](https://gitlab.com/VRCFury/VRCFury/-/archive/main/VRCFury-main.zip) to download the latest release.
-* Extract the zip somewhere into your avatar project (this is not a unity package file, so you can't just drag it in).
+* Extract the zip somewhere into your project's Assets folder (this is not a unity package file, so you can't just drag it in).
 * If you are using just VRCFury because an artist said you needed if for their prefab:
   * You're done!
 Just follow their directions to add their prefab to your avatar, and VRC Fury will handle the rest.
   * Otherwise, read on to add your own behaviors and props.